Travel Photo Diary: Central Park in Winter

 January in New York City can be quite cold, especially if there’s wind.
 Walking around midtown or downtown in the Financial District turns people into urban icicles—the blocks of steel skyscrapers create mean wind tunnels for pedestrians.

 Central Park gives residents and tourists alike a reprieve from New York City’s severity and swift pace.
-There’s a relief walking through the park and seeing the skyscrapers at a distance.
+There’s a relief in walking through the park and seeing the skyscrapers at a distance.
 It’s a place to take a real pause.

 The Bethesda Walk is my favorite part of the park—this includes the Bethesda Terrace, the Bethesda Fountain, and the Bow Bridge.